Selective Functional Movement Assessment (SFMA)

 Pain-free functional movement for participation in occupation and lifestyle activities is desirable.
 Many components comprise pain-free functional movement including adequate posture, ROM, muscle performance, motor control, and balance reactions.
 Impairments of each component could potentially alter functional movement resulting in or as a consequence of pain.
 Utilizing the SFMA, the clinician is able to identify key functional movement patterns and describe the critical points of assessment needed to efficiently restore functional movement.
 This approach is designed to complement the clinician’s existing exam and intervention model with the prescription of movement-based therapeutic exercise.
 The SFMA serves to efficiently integrate the concepts of posture, muscle balance, and the fundamental patterns of the movement system into musculoskeletal practice.
 Additionally, it provides feedback for the effectiveness of the therapeutic exercise program, which targets the dysfunctional movement pattern and related impairments.

 ImPackt Physical Therapy performs this screening methodology on nearly all patients as a starting point in the evaluation process.
 If a dysfunctional pattern of movement is identified a corrective exercise program and possibly other forms of manual therapy would be instituted with the goal of normalizing mobility, functional strength, balance, and return to pain-free function.
-If you would like the therapists at ImPackt Physical Therapy to provide you with a Selective Functional Movement Assessment, please contact us to set up a consultation.
+If you would like the therapists at ImPackt Physical Therapy to provide you with a Selective Functional Movement Assessment, please contact us at South Jordan, UT Center to set up a consultation.